MicrosoftDocs/azure-docs/articles/expressroute/gateway-migration.md

 ---
-title: Migrate to an availability zone-enabled ExpressRoute virtual network gateway
+title: About migrating to an availability zone-enabled ExpressRoute virtual network gateway
 titleSuffix: Azure ExpressRoute
 description: This article explains how to seamlessly migrate from Standard/HighPerf/UltraPerf SKUs to ErGw1/2/3AZ SKUs.
 services: expressroute
 author: duongau
 ms.service: expressroute
 ms.custom: ignite-2023, devx-track-azurepowershell
-ms.topic: how-to
+ms.topic: conceptual
-ms.date: 04/23/2024
+ms.date: 04/25/2024
 ms.author: duau
 ---

-# Migrate to an availability zone-enabled ExpressRoute virtual network gateway
+# About migrating to an availability zone-enabled ExpressRoute virtual network gateway

 When you create an ExpressRoute virtual network gateway, you need to choose the gateway SKU.
 If you choose a higher-level SKU, more CPUs and network bandwidth are allocated to the gateway.
 As a result, the gateway can support higher network throughput and more dependable network connections to the virtual network.